Research, Structure, and Training

 The GIGA is an independent research institute that conducts social-science research with real-world relevance on Africa, Asia, Latin America, and the Middle East, and on global developments.
-Our doctoral students are active members of the GIGA’s institutional and research life.
+Our doctoral researchers are active members of the GIGA’s institutional and research life.
 Based on their individual thematic orientations, they are member of one regional institute and one research programme and they actively participate in the regular meetings of these research units.
-This institutional setting allows students to conduct independent research, engage in academic debates about their own and other peoples’ work, and acquire the key skills for a successful academic career.
-As members of the GIGA Doctoral Programme students benefit from the continuous exchange of research ideas and knowledge that takes place at the institute.
+This institutional setting allows doctoral researchers to conduct independent research, engage in academic debates about their own and other peoples’ work, and acquire the key skills for a successful academic career.
+As members of the GIGA Doctoral Programme doctoral researchers benefit from the continuous exchange of research ideas and knowledge that takes place at the institute.
 Within this process they become part of different research fields and work alongside senior scholars, thus gaining experience in a variety of academic approaches and receiving support as they establish their individual profiles as independent researchers.

 First academic year

 An agreement between the doctoral researcher and the GIGA regulates the specific rights and obligations of both parties throughout the course of studies.
 In addition, doctoral researchers sign a supervision agreement with their supervisor ensuring that the doctoral research project is transparently organized in terms of content and timeline.
 In accordance with the degree regulations (Promotionsordnung) of their respective universities, doctoral researchers may complete their dissertation projects either as monographs or as article-based theses.
 During their first academic year, doctoral researchers are required to participate in the course prorgamme, present their work at the research colloquium or in one of the research teams and to conduct their first doctoral board meeting.